CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Task 7: Review the knowledge store

+In this task, you will learn how to review the knowledge store in your **AI Search** resource to analyze and manage the extracted insights, metadata, and search results for improved data understanding.

 Let's see the power of the knowledge store in action.
 When you ran the *Import data wizard*, you also created a knowledge store.
 Inside the knowledge store, you'll find the enriched data extracted by AI skills persists in the form of projections and tables.

 1. In the Azure portal, navigate back to your Azure storage account.